gugucode/bamazon/README.md

 * Install mySql 8.0 and start the mySql server.
 Run "mysql -u user_name -p < bamazon.sql" on terminal to create "bamazon" database and "products" table.
 Also, it will insert some dummy data into database for your test.
 * Modify host, port, user, and password in mysqlConf.js if they are different from yours.
 This file contains your database's access info.

-### How to use LIRI
+### How to use bamazon
 * **node bamazonCustomer.js**
     * This will print the id, name, and price of all products and ask customer what they want to buy.
     * After enter the product's id and quantity, it will print a receipt.
-    * If the product quantity is not enough, it will say "Insufficient quantity!"
+    * If the product's quantity is not enough, it will say "Insufficient quantity!".
     * Customer can hit "control + c" together to exit the program.

 ```